tobeva/tobeva.com/content/about/_index.md

 cloud data pipelines, high-performance systems and computer graphics.

 After a few successful contracts, however, I returned to full-time regular employment when I joined [BenchSci](http://benchsci.com) in May 2022.
-So I'm no longer seeking contracts.
+So I'm not currently seeking new contracts.

 I will keep this site running indefinately and might return to contracting some day.
 Feel free to contact me, **philip<img src="" width="0"